Which of the following statements is/are correct?

 The Main Characteristics of Joint Sector Enterprises are:

 Combined Management — The management and control of a joint sector enterprise lies with the nominees or representatives of the government, private businessmen, and the public.
-Company form of business organisation is adopted in case of joint sector enterprises.
+Company form of business organisation is adopted.

 What is a commercial organisation?
 State its characteristics.
 Distinguish between commercial and non-commercial organisations.